GiftNote

 These women do the work of mothering without the title.
 They get left out of Mother's Day celebrations.
 They sit through school events with no clear role.
 And because they get so little acknowledgment, acknowledgment lands harder for them than for anyone else.

-Specific Gift Ideas Based on What She Actually Wants
+What Are Specific Gift Ideas for Mom Based on What She's Missing?

 Gift ideas by underlying need